One of the first tasks involved in any data science project is to get to understand the data. This can be extremely beneficial for several reasons:

 There are additional alternative ways to measures of correlations.
 Some common examples are: Rank Correlation, Distance Correlation, polychoric correlation and correlation ratio etc. Each of such measures capture different aspects of the data and should be used with care depending on the situation.

-Most correlation measures are sensitive to the manner in which XX and YY are sampled.
+Most correlation measures are sensitive to the manner in which and are sampled.
 Dependencies tend to be stronger if viewed over a wider range of values.
 Sensitivity to the data distribution can be used to an advantage.
 For example, scaled correlation is designed to use the sensitivity to the range in order to pick out correlations between fast components of time series.

 If a strong correlation is observed between two variables A and B, there are several possible explanations: (a) A influences B; (b) B influences A; (c) A and B are influenced by one or more additional variables; (d) the relationship observed between A and B was a chance error.